jemalft/ci-pipline/README.md

 # ci-pipline
 Test to work with Jenkins
+# how to add your project in CI pipline